AdobeDocs/experience-manager-learn.en/help/assets/content-hub/set-up.md

 thumbnail: KT-15989.jpeg
 ---

-# Setting Up Experience Manager Assets Content Hub
+# Set up AEM Assets Content Hub

 Learn how to set up the Experience Manager Assets Content Hub using the Adobe Cloud Manager program and assets add-on.
 Also learn how to configure access for users using product profiles.